 The academy must report any unauthorised or continued absences to the Educational Welfare Service, who will then contact the family directly to discuss reasons for the absence.

 If a pupil is likely to be absent from school for a prolonged period, parents/ carers should speak to the academy to explain the situation.
 We will be happy to discuss any support required to ensure they keep up to date with what is taking place at the academy.

 On a pupil’s return to school following an absence, please write a short note/ email outlining the reason for the absence.
 If the absence is longer than five days a doctor’s certificate is required.
 For pupils who are persistently absent; parents/ carers will be asked to provide a doctor’s certificate for absences of three days or more.

 The register is closed at 8.40am.
 Any pupils not in school by 8.40am will be marked as late.
-If your child is likely to be late for school, please telephone the Primary Academy office before 8.30am.
-Once you arrive at the academy please go directly to Primary Academy Office so that we can mark your child as present immediately.
+If your child is likely to be late for school, please telephone the Academy's reception before 8.30am.
+Once you arrive at the academy please go directly to Reception of the Academy so that we can mark your child as present immediately.